 And, to return to our opening motif: Amritraj says, of his remarkable staying power: “When the door opens a little bit, I’m a hard guy to get rid of.”

-The 2020 Film Independent Forum is supported by Premier Sponsor SAGindie, and University Partner Loyola Marymount University School of Film and Television.
+The 2020 Film Independent Forum was supported by Premier Sponsor SAGindie, and University Partner Loyola Marymount University School of Film and Television.
 Film Independent promotes unique independent voices by helping filmmakers create and advance new work.

 More Film Independent…